morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 Again, the compiler will have be fine with this. `myCar` is a `Ferrari`, and `Ferrari` has a `getKey` method on it, so we're all good.

-Of course, when I go to run the code, I'll end up getting this well known heart-sinking runtime error:
+Of course, when I go to run the code, I'll end up getting this familiar, heart-sinking error:

 ```
 TypeError: Cannot read property 'getKey' of null